The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 The Stuckness

-Before the Convention, America was troubled.
+Before the Convention, America had issues.
 It was incoherent.
-The states were like separate planets, issuing their own money, setting up trade barriers against each other.
+The states may as well have been separate countries.
+They issued their own money and set up trade barriers against each other.
 There was no common defense.
 The "United States" was a hopeful name on a shaky piece of paper that couldn't hold the weight of reality.

-This is a feeling you might recognize.
-It's more than just having problems.
-It's when the old way of being, the old story you told yourself about how things work, completely falls apart.
+You might recognize this feeling.
+It's deeper than just having problems.
+When the old way of being, the old story you told yourself about how things work, completely falls apart.
 You're lost.
 That's where they were: a collective "we" that had no idea who it was anymore.

 They were caught between two worlds:

-The known past: A loose club of independent states, which felt safe and familiar but was clearly failing.
+The known past: A loose club of independent states.
+It felt safe and familiar but was clearly failing.

-And the terrifying future: A powerful central government, which smelled like the British monarchy they'd just bled to escape.
+And the terrifying future: A powerful central government.
+To many, it smelled like the British monarchy they'd just bled to escape.

 This is the worst kind of stuckness.
-More than a problem to solve, it's an identity to choose.
-And every choice felt like a kind of death.
+Going beyond a problem to solve, it's an identity to choose.
+And every choice feels like a kind of death.

 The Voice of Memory & Feeling